 I have been a member of Redeemer since 2004.
 My now-husband Dan and I were a Sunday away from joining another church that we really liked, when we happened upon a newspaper article about Redeemer’s Young Adult Ministry.
 Intrigued at the prospect of seeing other twenty-somethings in church, we visited.
 We loved the worship experience, immediately felt at home, and needless to stay, stuck around.
 Our involvement here has helped us to deepen our faith and develop meaningful relationships.

-I came to the Chicago area from Dallas in 1999 — just one of a long succession of relocations throughout my life.
+I came to the Chicago area from Dallas/Fort Worth in 1999 — just one of a long succession of relocations throughout my life.
 I taught high school English from 2003-2012 and recently earned my Masters in English from Middlebury College.
 I am thrilled to now be serving at Redeemer in a new capacity: as Ministry Coordinator at both the Park Ridge and Chicago campuses, I focus on communication, children’s and 20/30s ministries, helping people discover and use their God-given gifts, and our Reimagine Worship gatherings.

 Aneel Trivedi (President)